ReSwift/ReactiveReSwift/README.md

 # Reactive Extensions

-Here are some examples of how to use Reactive libraries with ReSwiftRx
+Here are some examples of what your code would look like if you were to leverage certain FRP libraries when writing your application.

 ## ReactiveSwift + ReactiveCocoa